Walking catfish: As an invasive species

 Within Asia, this species has been introduced widely.
 It has also been introduced outside its native range where it is considered an invasive species.
 It consumes the food supplies of native fish and preys on their young.
 It also is regarded as an invasive species because they can destroy fish farms.

 In the United States, it is established in Florida.
 It is reported in California, Connecticut, Georgia, Massachusetts, and Nevada.

 The walking catfish was imported to Florida, reportedly from Thailand, in the early 1960s for the aquaculture trade.
 The first introductions apparently occurred in the mid-1960s when adult fish imported as brood stock escaped, either from a fish farm in northeastern Broward County or from a truck transporting brood fish between Dade and Broward Counties.
 Additional introductions in Florida, supposedly purposeful releases, were made by fish farmers in the Tampa Bay area, Hillsborough County in late 1967 or early 1968, after the state banned the importation and possession of walking catfish.

 Individual being eaten by a double-crested cormorant in Florida.

 Aquarium releases likely are responsible for introductions in other states.
 Dill and Cordone (1997) reported this species has been sold by tropical fish dealers in California for some time.
 They also have been spotted occasionally in the Midwest.

 In Florida, walking catfish are known to have invaded aquaculture farms, entering ponds where they prey on agricultural fish stocks.
 In response, fish farmers have had to erect fences to protect ponds.
 Authorities have also created laws that ban possession of walking catfish.

-In 2017, Clarias spp. were recovered from the River Tonge, near Bolton, Northern England.
+In 2017, Clarias spp. were recovered from the River Tonge, in Bolton, England.